The Haçienda: Acid house and rave

-The growth of the 'Madchester' scene had little to do with the healthy house music scene in Manchester at the time but it was boosted by the success of The Haçienda's pioneering Ibiza night, "Hot", an acid house night hosted by Pickering and Jon DaSilva in July 1988.
+The growth of the 'Madchester' scene had little to do with the healthy house music scene in Manchester at the time but it was boosted by the success of the Haçienda's pioneering Ibiza night, "Hot", an acid house night hosted by Pickering and Jon Dasilva in July 1988.

 However, drug use became a problem.
 On 14 July 1989, the UK's first ecstasy-related death occurred at the club; 16-year-old Clare Leighton collapsed and died after her boyfriend gave her an ecstasy tablet.
 The police clampdown that followed was opposed by Manchester City Council, which argued that the club contributed to an "active use of the city centre core" in line with the government's policy of regenerating urban areas.
 The resulting problems caused the club to close for a short period in early 1991, before reopening with increased security later the same year.

 Haçienda DJs made regular and guest appearances on radio and TV shows like Granada TV's Juice, Sunset 102 and BBC Radio 1.
-Between 1994 and 1997 Hacienda FM was a weekly show on Manchester dance station Kiss 102.
+Between 1994 and 1997, Hacienda FM was a weekly show on Manchester dance station Kiss 102.

 Security was frequently a problem, particularly in the club's latter years.
 There were several shootings inside and outside the club, and relations with the police and licensing authorities became troubled.
-When local magistrates and police visited the club in 1997, they witnessed a near-fatal assault on a man in the streets outside when 18-year-old Andrew Delahunty was hit over the head from behind with what looked like a metal bar before being pushed into the path of an on-coming car.
+When local magistrates and police visited the club in 1997, they witnessed a near-fatal assault on a man in the streets outside when 18-year-old Andrew Delahunty was hit over the head from behind with what looked like a metal bar before being pushed into the path of an oncoming car.

 Although security failures at the club were one of the contributing factors to the club eventually closing, the most likely cause was its finances.
 The club simply did not make enough money from the sale of alcohol, and this was mainly because many patrons instead turned to drug use.
 As a result, the club rarely broke even as alcohol sales are the main source of income for nightclubs.
-Ultimately, the club's long-term future was crippled and, with spiralling debts, The Haçienda eventually closed definitively in the summer of 1997.
-Peter Hook stated in 2009 that The Haçienda lost up to £18 million in its latter years.
+Ultimately, the club's long-term future was crippled and, with spiralling debts, the Haçienda eventually closed definitively in the summer of 1997.
+Peter Hook stated in 2009 that the Haçienda lost up to £18 million in its latter years.